runicfox/rockwoods-linux-zine/content/issue-001/03-getting-started.md

 One of the best parts about Linux is that you can **test-drive it from a USB stick**.
 You can download what’s called an “ISO” (basically, the full system image), write it to a USB drive using a free tool like [Balena Etcher](https://etcher.balena.io), plug it into your computer, and boot from it.
-Within minutes, you’ll be running Linux *live* — exploring the desktop, browsing the web, and checking if everything works on your hardware.
+Within minutes, you’ll be running Linux *live*, exploring the desktop, browsing the web, and checking if everything works on your hardware.
 No permanent changes until you decide to install.

 ---